RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/dos/UFO Enemy Unknown.zip
 ```

-The second option is to use the _Directories interpreted as files_ functionality explained elsewhere in this guide.
+The alternative setup to get single entries working is to use the _Directories interpreted as files_ functionality explained elsewhere in this guide.
 This makes it possible to use other DOSBox forks than DOSBox-Pure, but requires some additional setup.
 How this works is that you create a .bat file inside each game directory with the name of the game, and inside this .bat file you enter the game file you would like to launch.
 You then rename the game directory to the name of the .bat file including the file extension.

-Doing this will present the game as a single entry while still giving you the ability to use any DOSBox fork.
-The negative side effect of this setup is that there is no way to launch configuration utilities like SETUP.EXE or INSTALL.EXE unless you first switch to DOSBox-Pure (as this fork will present you with a menu of which game file to execute when you have launched a game).
-On the other hand this is very easy to do in the rare instances where you want to change some game settings.
+There are however multiple issues with this approach, the first being that only DOSBox-X supports long filenames (LFN) so you can only use directory names with a maximum of 8 characters plus the .bat extension if using another DOSBox fork.
+The second issue is that as of the time of writing, this setup does not seem to work at all with DOSBox-Core.

+The third issue is that by this setup you will no longer be able to reach any other file than the binary you have defined inside the .bat file.
+So if you want to be able to reach both the game itself and a configuration utility like SETUP.EXE or INSTALL.EXE, then you would have to create some kind of simple menu inside the batch file that will be displayed on game launch.
+While this is certainly doable, it's beyond the scope of this guide.

-Here's an example of the _Directories interpreted as files_ setup for use with any DOSBox fork:
+Here's an example of the _Directories interpreted as files_ setup for use with any DOSBox fork except DOSBox-Core:

 ```
-~/ROMs/dos/Dune 2 - The Building of a Dynasty.bat/Dune 2 - The Building of a Dynasty.bat
+~/ROMs/dos/Dune 2/Dune 2.bat
 ~/ROMs/dos/Quake.bat/Quake.bat
 ~/ROMs/dos/Tyrian.bat/Tyrian.bat
-~/ROMs/dos/UFO Enemy Unknown.bat/UFO Enemy Unknown.bat
+~/ROMs/dos/Xcom1/Xcom1.bat
 ```

+If DOSBox-X is used, then the game names could be longer than this, as long filenames (LFN) are supported by this fork.

 For this example, the contents of Tyrian.bat could look like the following:
 ```